Brazil corruption probe widens; Senate leader, BTG Pactual CEO arrested

 The political gridlock that has obstructed economic policy this year is likely to worsen with the jailing of Amaral, one of about 50 Brazilian politicians under investigation for their alleged roles in a vast kickback scandal at the oil giant known as Petroleo Brasileiro SA (PETR4.SA).

-With a number of its members under investigation and facing possible arrest, the Senate could decide to hold a secret vote to overrule the court and free Amaral.
+Congress suspended its sessions as senators met to discuss how to handle the arrest.
+After a heated debate in which some government supporters defended Amaral, the Senate voted 59-13 to uphold the top court's decision to order his arrest.

-Supreme Court Justice Teori Zavascki said he authorized the arrest because prosecutors presented evidence of Amaral trying to bribe Petrobras' former international director, Nestor Cervero, out of taking a plea bargain.
+Supreme Court Justice Teori Zavascki said he authorized the arrest after prosecutors presented a taped conversation in which Amaral tried to bribe Petrobras' former international director, Nestor Cervero, out of taking a plea bargain that could implicate the senator and other politicians.

 Prosecutors alleged that Amaral conspired to help Cervero flee authorities.
 They also said the senator offered a monthly stipend to the former executive's family, financed by Esteves, who had obtained a copy of a plea bargain based on Cervero's testimony.

-Cervero was sentenced in August to 12 years in prison for corruption and money laundering in connection to bribes paid on two drillship contracts.
+Cervero was received a 12-year sentence in August for corruption and money laundering in connection to bribes paid on two drillship contracts.
 Another defendant in the case testified that Cervero had passed bribe money to Amaral skimmed from Petrobras' controversial 2006 purchase of a refinery in Pasadena, Texas.

-Amaral's lawyer, Mauricio Silva Leite, dismissed the accusation that his client obstructed the Petrobras investigation, saying it was based on the word of a convicted person.
+Amaral's lawyer, Mauricio Silva Leite, dismissed the accusation that his client obstructed the Petrobras investigation, saying it was based on the word of a convict.
 He also criticized the Supreme Court for ignoring the senator's immunity as an elected official.

 SHARES DIVE